Best internet plans for gaming in Australia: supercharge your online play

 GigaComm claims low latency of 2-4 milliseconds on its fibre network, making it a genuinely viable NBN alternative for gamers if true.
 GigaComm says it’s able to achieve these low speeds because it uses its own infrastructure, which employs a combination of fibre optic and fixed-wireless solutions.
 Whether you’re in a home or an apartment building, GigaComm will either install a wireless antenna on the roof (for homes), or use existing copper cabling and implement G.Fast technology (in apartment buildings) which allows it to deliver up to 1,000Mbps speeds.
 In both cases, you will physically connect in the usual way of plugging a router into a wall outlet.

-We've picked out two GigaComm plans — one for apartments and one for houses — both of which offer the fastest gigabit speeds.
-We've also selected the 24 month contract option, as this makes the install cost completely free.
-You can select either a 12 month contract or a month to month contract, but this will see the install cost increase up to a maximum of AU$1,500.
+We've picked out one GigaComm plan — exclusively for apartments — which offers the fastest gigabit speeds.
+We've also selected the 24-month contract option, as this makes the installation cost completely free.
+You can select either a 12-month contract or a month-to-month contract, but this will see the install cost increase up to a maximum of AU$1,500.

 GigaComm's plans for apartment buildings are slightly different.
 The minimum speed you can get is 200Mbps for AU$79p/m, but once again we've selected the gigabit plan.